 Ready to step into a fairytale book?
 All the way in the south of the Netherlands, you’ll find Maastricht, one of the most beautiful cities in the country.
-If I were to describe this place in a few words, I’d say that this is a sweet medieval city full of history and cozy cafes.
+If I were to describe this place in a few words, I’d say that this is a sweet medieval city full of history, striking architecture, and cozy cafes.

-A Weekend in Maastricht
+A Weekend In Maastricht – Day 1

-Maastricht Central Station
+Arriving at Maastricht Central Station

 The city center is at a walking distance from here.
 You’ll only have to walk straight ahead and cross the river that gave the name to the city, the Maas River.
 This river runs from France, through Belgium and Maastricht, all the way north until the port in Rotterdam.